ReadyUp enters Asia market and raises round from Cyberathlete Professional

 Three top investment pros open up about what it takes to get your video game funded.

 “What we’re doing is helping our customers drive organic discovery and engagement of their events,” Alemania said.
-“Our software-as-a-service drives communities to engage in and transact with events a lot.”
+“Our software-as-a-service drives communities to engage in and transact with events they love.”

 The company’s customers have figured out that if they do a good job organizing, those fans become the game company’s biggest word-of-mouth advertisers.